FlafyDev/combined-manager/README.md

       other = {};
     };

-    outputs = {self, ...} @ inputs: {}; # Like normal flake outputs.
-They're optional, but if they are defined, they'll be merged with the nixosConfigurations created by Combined Manager.
+    # Here you can optionally define additional flake outputs.
+The additional outputs will be merged with the combinedManagerConfigurations and nixosConfigurations created by Combined Manager.
+    outputs = {self, ...} @ inputs: {};
   }
 ```